pkykevin/Kevin_Portfolio/README.md

 ## Project 1 - Predictive models in category based on [Carsales](https://www.carsales.com.au) datasets

 * This project is to build a tool to analyse, compare, predict and visualize the important features and price of different car categories or makes.
-* The aim is to build such predictive models to facilitate decision making for second hand car buyers and sellers.
+* First, we will build such predictive models to facilitate decision making for second hand car buyers and sellers.
 * Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.
 * The study implemented predictive models on actual data from [Carsales](https://www.carsales.com.au) website.
-* We will observe contributing features in category into different levels of prestige - luxury sports, luxury and economy cars.
+* Second, we will observe contributing features in category into different levels of prestige - luxury sports, luxury and economy cars.
-* We also drill down car categories to discover the price influencing features on different car makes.
+* Third, we drill down car categories to discover the price influencing features on different car makes.

 ### Part 1.
 Dataset